Breaking the Capacity Bottleneck in Model-Heterogeneous Federated Learning via Gradual Model Restoration: Introduction

 \section{Introduction}

-Federated learning (FL) enables multiple clients to collaboratively train a global model without sharing local data \citep{pei2024review,hu2024overview}.
-In practical deployments, clients frequently exhibit substantial variability in computation and communication capabilities \citep{zhang2022scalable}.
-This motivates model-heterogeneous FL (MHFL) \citep{diao2021heterofl, wu2024fiarse,liu2025fedgraft,kim2023depthfl} , where resource-limited clients are assigned compact sub-models to reduce their training and transmission cost.
+Federated learning (FL) enables multiple clients to collaboratively train a global model without sharing local data \cite{pei2024review,hu2024overview}.
+In practical deployments, clients frequently exhibit substantial variability in computation and communication capabilities \cite{zhang2022scalable}.
+This motivates model-heterogeneous FL (MHFL) \cite{diao2021heterofl, wu2024fiarse,liu2025fedgraft,kim2023depthfl} , where bandwidth-limited clients (BCCs) are assigned compact sub-models to reduce their training and transmission cost.

-However, a fundamental limitation of MHFL has been largely overlooked: \textbf{small sub-models contribute effectively in the early stage of training but gradually lose learning ability as the global model converges toward a higher-capacity solution.} As optimization deepens, these compact models become under-parameterized for the increasingly complex decision boundary, causing their updates to become noisy or even uninformative.
-This phenomenon leads to a form of \emph{client bias} similar to that observed in asynchronous FL \citep{xie2019asynchronous, lan2024asynchronous, chen2025advances, zhou2024towards}: in AFL, bandwidth-constrained clients (BCCs) are marginalized because they upload fewer updates, while in MHFL, BCCs are marginalized because their models lack sufficient capacity to continue learning.
-Consequently, \textbf{MHFL sub-models converge quickly in early rounds but fail to ``train deeper'' in later stages, whereas full-capacity models on abundant clients continue improving.
-This creates a form of client imbalance similar to AFL, though arising from a fundamentally different cause}.
+However, an important limitation of MHFL has received much less attention: \textbf{small sub-models may work well early on, yet their contribution often fades as training progresses.} Early in training, compact sub-models can capture a coarse decision boundary and yield fast gains.
+As the global model moves toward a higher-capacity solution, these sub-models become under-parameterized, making sub-models updates weak, noisy, or uninformative.
+This is not merely an optimization artifact, but a consequence of an intrinsic \emph{capacity gap}: sub-model training restricts learning to a smaller hypothesis class (e.g., width-reduced or mask-restricted parameterizations), whose best achievable risk typically plateaus earlier as the target boundary becomes more complex \cite{yu2019universally}.
+Moreover, updating only a subset of parameters projects local gradients onto a constrained subspace, further reducing gradient fidelity in later rounds \cite{sung2021training}.